Sophie Ursinus: Autopsies and trial

 Sophie Ursinus was arrested and soon came under suspicion of having poisoned her husband.
 His body was exhumed, but at the autopsy the examiners, the chemist Martin Heinrich Klaproth and his assistant, Valentin Rose, could not confirm that he had been poisoned with arsenic.
 But there was a suspicion, from the general condition of the bodily organs and convulsive contraction of the limbs, that arsenic had been used to poison him.
 She was next charged with murdering her aunt.
 Again, the body was exhumed but this time the examiners, contrary to what the doctors had said at her death, had no doubt that the aunt had died from arsenic poisoning and that Sophie Ursinus had administered the poison.

 The trial for murder ended on 12 September 1803.
-In her attempt to save her life and honour, Sophie Ursinus had disputed every point, but was found guilty of the murder of her aunt and the attempted murder of her servant, and was sentenced to life imprisonment.
+In her attempt to save her life and honour, Sophie Ursinus disputed every point, but was found guilty of the murder of her aunt and the attempted murder of her servant, and was sentenced to life imprisonment.
 She was allowed a certain amount of comfort while in prison in Glatz; she was even allowed to have parties with guests and to dress in fine clothes.
 After 30 years, she was pardoned in 1833 and rejoined the upper-class society of Glatz until her death in 1836.

 The work of Valentin Rose in proving that the victims in this case were actually poisoned showed that the evidence of doctors who were present at death was not sufficient.
 In 1836 the Marsh test, a highly sensitive method in the detection of arsenic, was developed by the chemist James Marsh.